Strava subscribers can easily compare efforts across uphill, downhill, and flat terrain with Grade Adjusted Pace (GAP) Analysis.

 What Is GAP?

-Grade Adjusted Pace estimates an equivalent pace when running on flat land.
-Because running up hill requires extra effort, the Grade Adjusted Pace shown will be faster than the actual pace you ran.
-When running down hill, the Grade Adjusted Pace will be slower than the actual pace.
-The steeper the grade, the larger the adjustment.
+Grade Adjusted Pace takes into account the steepness of terrain during your runs and estimates an equivalent pace on flat land.
+Because running uphill requires extra work, your Grade Adjusted Pace on ascents will be faster than your actual pace.
+Similarly, when running downhill, your Grade Adjusted Pace will tend to be slower than your actual pace.